 - Photon C: The photon that is entangled with photon B

-"It is one step further because for the first time it involves teleportation between light and matter, two different objects.
-One is the carrier of information and the other one is the storage medium" [CBC].
-The information was teleported about 1.6 feet (half a meter).
+"It is one step further because for the first time it involves teleportation between light and matter, two different objects," explained team leader Dr. Eugene Polzik.
+"One is the carrier of information and the other one is the storage medium" [source: CBC].